This article is part of a detailed article series aimed at helping you grow a successful business online.

 - WordPress has been translated into over 70 languages.

-- More than 60% of all sites worldwide that use a content management system are built with WordPress.
+- More than 60% of all websites worldwide using a content management system are powered by WordPress.

 - The WordPress application is completely free to download, use and modify.
-WordPress is distributed under an open source content management system.
+The WordPress application is distributed under an open source content management system.

-- WordPress code is continually built and improved upon by volunteers.
-People from all around the world are at work developing and improving WordPress every day.
+- WordPress is worked on by volunteers.
+Thousands of people from all over the world work on developing and improving WordPress functionality every day.

-- The WordPress software is continually being updated to eliminate bugs and improve its features and security.
+- WordPress is updated on a regular basis to fix bugs and improve both its usage and security.

 - WordPress currently makes available thousands of free plugins, themes, and widgets to WordPress users.

-- There is virtually no limit to what you can build with WordPress.
+- There is almost no limit to what you can build with WordPress.

 WordPress began in 2003.
-It was originally written by Matt Mullenweg and Mike Little.
-WordPress is now the most downloaded self-hosted content management system (CMS) in the world, used on millions of sites and seen by tens of millions of people every day.
+It was originally a simple program developed by co-founders Matt Mullenweg and Mike Little.
+Since then, it has become the largest self-hosted content management system (CMS) in the world, used on millions of sites and accessed by tens of millions of people every day.

-WordPress is owned by Automattic.com, which currently employs around 300 people, all of whom are home-based.
-Despite its distributed model and so few employees, WordPress.com (the hosted version of the WordPress software) currently attracts more unique visitors than Facebook, Amazon, Twitter, eBay, and Yahoo.com …
+WordPress is owned by Automattic.com, which currently employs around 300 people, all of whom work from home.
+Despite its distributed model and so few employees, WordPress.com (the hosted version of WordPress) currently attracts more unique views per month than Amazon, Facebook, Twitter, Yahoo.com, and eBay …

 (WordPress [hosted version] monthly uniques.
 Source: http://automattic.com/about)